c3kay/hoyolab-rss-feeds/README.md

 feeds and also need to be configured like so in the config file (see option `feed.<format>.path` below).

-Please note that you still need some kind of scheduler like cron or Kubernetes to run the image in fixed intervals to refresh the feeds!
+**Note:** You still need some kind of scheduler like cron or Kubernetes to run the image in a fixed interval to refresh the feeds!

 ## Configuration

-In the TOML config file you can define for which games you want to create a feed and in which format the feeds should be.
+In the TOML config file you can define the games you want to create feeds for and in which format the feeds should be.
 Here is an example config:

 ```toml